 This sweet rainbow in a cloud looks very impressive but it is actually very easy to make!

 This is a two parts project and requires medium skills and some experience in soap making.
-Still- i recommend trying even if it is your first time making soaps!
+Still- I recommend trying even if it is your first time making soaps!

 As always, please feel free to ask us questions and share the soaps you made using this tutorial.
-The comments are on the bottom of this page.

 Microwave – To melt the soap